 Many computer resources are available for general use by the campus community.
 IT staff will be available to incoming students during FOCUS and over the summer to answer questions regarding computer hardware/software and assist you in making a more informed computer purchase.

-Microsoft Office is available on all public computer lab workstations.
-If you choose to purchase Office for your personal computer it should be version 2007 or above (2010 preferred) for Windows; 2008 or 2011 for Mac.
-Microsoft and Adobe products are available for purchase to Valparaiso University students, faculty, and staff for personal use at a discounted rate.
-See our Kivuto Solutions webpage for more information on pricing and product availability.
+Microsoft Office 2010 Professional is available on all public computer lab workstations.
+If you choose to purchase Office for your personal computer it should be version 2007 or above for Windows; for Macs, 2008 or higher.
+Office 365 is acceptable.

-Up to date anti-virus software should be installed on your personal computer, configured to automatically update, and regular scans scheduled.
-You are welcome to purchase a subscription-based anti-virus suite (ex.: McAfee or Norton/Symantec).
-Anti-virus products that are free for personal use (ex.: Kaspersky, Avira, Avast, AVG, or Windows Security Essentials) will also meet the requirement.
+Up to date anti-virus software should be installed on your personal computer, configured to automatically update, and scheduled to run regular scans.
+You are welcome to install either a free or subscription-based anti-virus suite.
 NOTE: You should NOT run multiple anti-virus programs on the same machine.

-It is a good idea to have additional anti-malware / anti-spyware software (ex.: Spybot, AdAware, Malwarebytes) or simply use a security suite which provides both antivirus and anti-malware in one software package (ex.: AVG, Trend Micro, Norton 360 or Internet Security).
+It is a good idea to have anti-malware / anti-spyware software, or use a security suite which provides both antivirus and anti-malware in one software package.
 Enable your computer's firewall for additional protection.

-Some colleges such as the College of Engineering or other academic programs may offer their own suggestions of machine capabilities or system requirements for the specific work being done in those programs.
+Some programs, such as the College of Engineering or other academic programs, may offer their own suggestions of machine capabilities or system requirements for the specific work being done in those programs.
 Please consult your program for these specifications.